 "We formed a combine," Mr. Wolsk told the New York Times or his partnership with Azenberg, "because we can provide better service by the three of us than individually."

+Mr. Wolsk followed up that effort with Mark Twain Tonight!, an innovative solo play starring Hal Holbrook; the wartime drama The Investigation; and the farce Something Different, written and directed by Carl Reiner.
 From that time on, Mr. Wolsk would ping-pong between the roles of general manager and producer.
 As a general manager—often in collaboration with Azenberg—he worked on the musical George M!, the Joe Papp-production Shakespearean musical romp Two Gentlemen of Verona, David Rabe's Sticks and Bones, the 1972 revival of A Funny Thing Happened…., the Pulitzer Prize-winning drama That Championship Season, Much Ado About Nothing, Larry Gelbart's Volpone-inspired comedy Sly Fox, the musical The Wiz, and a 1977 revival of Hair.
 A frequent employer was the New York Shakespeare Festival, where Wolsk and Azenberg were Joe Papp's general managers of choice throughout much of the 1970s.